 Notice, holiday and benefits

 You will need to check whether you have a payment in lieu of notice (PILON) clause in your contract of employment.
-If you do, this entitles your employer to pay you notice instead of you working your notice.
+If you do, this entitles your employer to pay you notice as part of your severance package instead of you working your notice.